Ady-6720/Asynchronous-Multicast-System-in-Java/README.md

 ### Coding Language

-The project is implemented in Java (version 11.0.10).
+The project is implemented in Java

 ### Pre-requisites